qgis/QGIS-Documentation/docs/training_manual/spatial_databases/spatial_functions.rst

 -------------------------------------------------------------------------------

-The `PostGIS website download <https://postgis.net/install/>`_ has information about installing on other platforms including macOS and on other linux distributions
+The `PostGIS website download <https://postgis.net/install/>`_ has information about installing on other platforms including macOS and on other Linux distributions

 Configuring Databases to use PostGIS
 -------------------------------------------------------------------------------